Maxim-Mazurok/real-satoshi-net-worth/README.md

 * Depth is partial: only top-of-book levels exposed by Alltick are considered; true market impact for a full liquidation would be vastly greater.
 * Holdings list is static and may be outdated; not refreshed automatically.
 * Results are illustrative only and not investment advice.
+* This comparator is brittle and may return zero or inconsistent data—treat outputs as an impression, not a measurement.

 ## Notes